 Cats can be trained using encouragement, patience, and by consistently rewarding positive or desired behaviors.
 Do not use negative physical or verbal abuse, but rather ignore or redirect undesired behaviors.

-For example, if a cat scratches furniture, you may want to redirect them by training them to use a scratching post.
+For example, if a cat scratches furniture, you can redirect them by training them to use a scratching post.
 To do this, encourage your cat towards the scratching post by using treats around the post.
 Hold the treats part way up the scratching post to encourage them to stretch up and scratch.
 Catnip or a favorite toy may also entice the cat to use the post.

 Food and attention rewards can be used in a stepwise manner: reward as the cat gets close to the scratching post, reward when the cat touches it, and then finally reward when the cat scratches it.
 If the cat starts to scratch the furniture, redirect the cat back to the post and give a reward at the post, rather than punishing the undesired furniture scratching.